MichaelBirara/sobek-framework/README.md

 ---

+What this Accomplishes:
+1. Integrated Framework Storage Engine: No configuration required.
+The SQL engine and your application structure compile together out-of-the-box.
+2. Built-in Sovereign Ledger: Features built-in SQLite schemas and programmatic Python routines to commit immutable, signed data states.
+3. P2P Ready Matrix: Contains peer tables ready for developers to wire up local mesh or radio ad-hoc communication interfaces.
+4. Complete Independence: Absolutely no dependencies on AWS, Google Cloud, or third-party servers.
+It is the raw environment needed to host any hardware-level implantation chip logic safely.

 ## Installation & Upgrades

 SOBEK automatically pulls the official upstream SQLite amalgamation file source and injects our core framework hooks directly into the initial setup routine.